Ross Purdon (MPL)

-While the DA is acutely aware of the economic growth needed in the Nelson Mandela Bay Metro, we are steadfast in our stance that we cannot support this venture at the proposed site.
+While the DA is acutely aware of the economic growth needed in the Nelson Mandela Bay Metro we cannot support this venture.

 The DA supports responsible development to create sustainable jobs and we must suggest an alternate, more appropriate site for aquaculture.

 Land-based aquaculture in the Coega Industrial Development Zone has to be the preferred alternative.
 It is well documented that marine-based fish farming is much more expensive.
 There is much more potential for job opportunities and related industries in land-based aquaculture.